angular/flex-layout/README.md

-# JS Layout (flexbox) Engine for Angular Material
+# Angular Material's Layout Engine

-This project represents the **re-architecture** of Angular Material's Layout features.
+This project represents the **re-architecture** of Angular Material's Layout flexbox features as a pure JS-only engine.

 #### Intro